 XII.
-RECORDKEEPING-PARAGRAPH (n)
+Recordkeeping--Paragraph (N)

 Your employer is required to keep all records of exposure monitoring for airborne lead.
-These records must include the name and job classification of employees measured, details of the sampling and analytic techniques, the results of this sampling, and the type of respiratory protection being worn by the person sampled.
+These records must include the name and job classification of employees measured, details of the sampling and analytical techniques, the results of this sampling, and the type of respiratory protection being worn by the person sampled.
+Such records are to be retained for at least 30 years.
 Your employer is also required to keep all records of biological monitoring and medical examination results.
-These must include the names of the employees, the physician's written opinion, and a copy of the results of the examination.
-All of the above kinds of records must be kept for 40 years, or for at least 20 years after your termination of employment, whichever is longer.
+These records must include the names of the employees, the physician's written opinion, and a copy of the results of the examination.
+Medical records must be preserved and maintained for the duration of employment plus 30 years.
+However, if the employee's duration of employment is less than one year, the employer need not retain that employee's medical records beyond the period of employment if they are provided to the employee upon termination of employment.